eadmaster/awesome-cloudless/README.md

-# awesome_cloudless
+# Awesome Cloudless

-Curated list of awesome smart devices that can operate without an internet connection and a private cloud subscription.
+Curated list of smart home automation devices that can operate without an internet connection and a private cloud subscription.

 Admission requirements: